rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

 36-39 retelling of Hezekaiah and the fall and redemption of Judea to Assyria and prophecied Babylonian exile, 2 Kings 18-20 and 2 Chronicles 29-32.

-Israrl given to the curse, yet what can be done?
+Israel given to the curse, yet what can be done?

 !!! quote "Isaiah 44:2-3 ...
 44:24"